Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/x/X11/README.md

 ### Bundle for 22.05

-  * Started from the 21.12 bundle.
+  * Started from the 21.12 bundle, but updated the packages with those of the GCCcore/11.3.0 - 2022b bundle.
+Also updated the local additions.